 You may have taken some precautions while eating this crunchy snack as word on the street is that their tiny seeds can kill you!

 Well, it turns out that’s not completely true.
-You’d have to try really hard to feel any negative effects from swallowing apple seeds.
-Keep reading to find out how apple seeds got their deadly reputation and why this fruit is far from fatal under normal circumstances.
+You’d have to try hard to feel any negative effects from swallowing apple seeds.
+Read on to learn why apple seeds are considered dangerous and why the fruit is generally safe to eat.

 A Seed of Truth

 Luckily for apple lovers, the amygdalin in apple seeds is only active if the seeds are crushed.
-Plus, the human body can process HCN in small amounts, which means it would take a ton of seeds to actually do damage — anywhere between 100 and 500 to be exact.
+The human body can tolerate a small amount of HCN.
+However, to cause harm, a large number of seeds (around 100 to 500) would be required.

 Appley Ever After

-To put it in perspective, one apple contains approximately 5-8 seeds, which is nowhere close to the hundreds that can cause illness or death.
+To put it in perspective, one apple contains approximately 5 to 8 seeds, which is nowhere close to the hundreds that can cause illness or death.
 A few whole apple seeds that are swallowed on accident will simply pass through the digestive system without harm.

 By Sam McCormack, contributor for Ripleys.com